Project name: Painting Pictures with Words

 Digital platform: Zoom

-Painting Pictures with Words is a series of online art inspired creative writing workshops with the Mountain Movers home education community, based in south Wales.
-By using art as a prompt for creative writing, children will learn to use the same detail in their stories as they often do in pictures.
-As well as artwork, we will use videos, toys, games and books as inspiration, making the blank page seem more manageable.
-The workshops help the participants to mould their ideas into stories by looking at story ‘ingredients’ and simple creative writing techniques that help bring ideas to life.
-The project will culminate in the production of a book of the children’s work.
+Painting Pictures with Words worked with 15 Home Educated young people from Mountain Movers all on the autism spectrum.
+Through a series of online art inspired creative writing workshops children learnt to use the same detail in their stories as they often do in pictures.
+As well as artwork, they used videos, toys, games, and books as inspiration, making the blank page seem more manageable.
+The workshops helped the participants to mould their ideas into stories by looking at story ‘ingredients’ and simple creative writing techniques that help bring ideas to life.
+The stories have been collated into a book shared with the participants.

 Dr Ffion Jones has a PhD in English Literature from the University of Wales, Bangor.
 She co-directs, writes and illustrates the Nurse Ted series of books, supporting children’s understanding of serious illnesses.
 She runs Fly Me Stories, a social enterprise creating adventures for children who are unwell in hospitals.
 She has co-authored two books with Professor Helen Cowie and Dr Harriet Tenenbaum.
 As well as writing, she has been a creative writing and art tutor for a number of years.
 She lives in Swansea with her husband and two daughters.

 “In one of my first ever workshops, I used Peter Reynolds’ “Ish” book to focus on “mak[ing] your mark, and see[ing] where it takes you” rather than worrying about getting things “just right.”
 I approach creative writing in the same way, focusing on gaining confidence in ideas, before moulding these ideas into a story.
 I can’t wait to launch this project, inspiring children’s confidence in their own imagination so that they can paint pictures with their own words.” – Ffion Jones

 Resources from the sessions are available here